-As a trustee of public funds held on behalf of other governing bodies it is the Treasurer's policy to use those financial institutions and financial service providers who provide the greatest investment benefit to the pool participants.
+As a trustee of public funds held on behalf of other governing bodies, it is the Treasurer's policy to use those financial institutions and financial service providers who provide the greatest investment benefit to the pool participants.

-- a) Issues of public social concern and benefit will be evaluated on a case by case basis using the minimum criteria that to be eligible to receive County funds, all banks, savings associations or federally insured industrial loan companies must have received an overall rating of not less than "satisfactory" in its most recent evaluation by the appropriate federal financial supervisory agency of its record meeting the credit needs of California's communities, including low, moderate income neighborhoods pursuant to Section 2906 of Title 12 of the United States Code. - b) Any decision to conduct financial transactions with an entity shall be made exercising the care, skill, prudence and diligence under the circumstances then prevailing, which persons of prudence, discretion and intelligence exercise in the management of their own affairs. - c) Authorization of Broker/Dealers to conduct business with the County is in the sole discretion of the Treasurer.
-In order to assist in the determination process, Broker/Dealers must provide reasonable proof of qualifications.
-The criteria for authorization of Broker/Dealers are as follows: - i.
-Any individual Broker/Dealer or Broker/Dealer firm that has made any political contribution to any agency, individual, or campaign within the potential scope of this policy, at any time during the prior 48 months that exceeds the limitations contained in Rule G-37 of the Municipal Securities Rulemaking Board shall be barred from consideration. - ii.
-Individual Broker/Dealers and Broker/Dealer firms must be in good standing with the NASD. - iii.
-Individual Broker/Dealer and Broker/Dealer firms must be licensed to conduct business in the State of California.
+- a) Issues of public social concern and benefit will be evaluated on a case by case basis using the minimum criteria to be eligible to receive County funds.
+All banks, savings associations, or federally insured industrial loan companies must have received an overall rating of not less than "satisfactory" in their most recent evaluation by the appropriate federal financial supervisory agency of record. - b) Any decision to conduct financial transactions with an entity shall be made exercising care, skill, prudence, and diligence under the circumstances then prevailing, which persons of prudence, discretion, and intelligence exercise in the management of their own affairs. - c) Authorization of Brokers/Dealers to conduct business with the County is in the sole discretion of the Treasurer.
+In order to assist in the determination process, Brokers/Dealers must provide reasonable proof of qualifications.
+In accordance with Section 53601.5, institutions eligible to transact investment business with the County include: - a.
+Institutions licensed by the state as a broker-dealer. - b.
+Institutions that are members of a federally regulated securities exchange. - c.
+Primary government dealers as designated by the Federal Reserve Bank and non-primary government dealers. - d.
+Nationally or state-chartered banks. - e.
+The Federal Reserve Bank. - f.
+Direct issuers of securities eligible for purchase.